 If you drive a car in the United States, you need car insurance.
-Every state has their own guidelines for the minimum amount of insurance each driver must carry—but that might not be enough to give you the full protection that you need.
+Car insurance protects you, your vehicle and others in case of a collision.
+Without proper coverage, you could face huge medical and automotive repair bills after an accident.
+Every state has its own guidelines for the minimum amount of insurance each driver must carry—but that might not be enough to give you the full protection that you need.
 With so many insurance carriers in the country, it can seem difficult to find the right car insurance quotes that fit your budget.

 Don’t just settle on the lowest car insurance quote or on the first offer you receive.
+In order to find the most coverage at an affordable price, you should compare rates from different providers.
 Shopping around can save you hundreds of dollars per year.
 When you begin your car insurance research, consider how these factors can impact your pricing and use these tips to find the best car insurance companies.

 It’s possible to find quality insurance that’s inexpensive, but it takes some shopping around.
 Take time to pull quotes from multiple insurers for the coverage you need.
 While there might be some variation in the specific information required, most insurance companies will request the following information that will directly impact your auto insurance quotes.
+Companies consider a blend of your driving history, what type of car you want to insure, where you live and even your gender to create a rate specifically for you.
 As highlighted from Allstate, you will need to supply the following details before you can receive an accurate quote.

 - Driving record

 - Location where car will be parked

 - Driver information: age, gender, occupation, driver’s license and state of issuance